navidrome/website/content/en/docs/usage/integration/external-services.md

 ## Extending with Plugins

-Navidrome's external metadata capabilities can be extended through [plugins](/docs/usage/features/plugins).
-Plugins can provide additional metadata agents for artist information and images, lyrics providers, and scrobblers.
+Navidrome's external metadata capabilities can be extended through [plugins](/docs/usage/features/plugins#finding-plugins).
+Plugins can provide additional metadata agents for artist and album information and images, lyrics providers, and scrobblers.
 See the [Plugins documentation](/docs/usage/features/plugins) for more information.